digideskio/support-tools/timeseries/gdbprof.md

     * separate: timeline graphs are on separate linear scales
     * log: timeline graphs are on a common log scale
 * --graph-ticks: number of graph tick marks to show
+* --buckets: smooth the timeline by grouping samples into buckets of the specified length, in floating-point seconds
+* --type: specify type of input: gdb (default) or perf.

 ## EXAMPLES